lopeze25/lopeze25/README.md

 ### Hi there 👋

 My name is Ezekiel Lopez.
-Here is my repository with my personal projects and interests, which is focused on embedded systems, statistical machine learning, and algorithm design.
+This repository showcases my personal projects and interests, with a focus on embedded systems, statistical machine learning, and algorithm design.

 <!-- **lopeze25/lopeze25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.